Travel Insurance

 • Epilepsy

-The list above includes some examples of what could possibly be considered a pre-existing condition.
+These are just a few examples of what could possibly be considered a pre-existing condition.
 A good rule of thumb to identify whether or not a condition is pre-existing is whether or not it was present in your body before the start of your insurance policy.

 Whether or not a certain condition is considered to be pre-existing when it comes to travel insurance ultimately is determined by your attending physician, previous medical records, and the determination of the insurance company.